5l1v3r1/packetgen-wiki/TCP-IP.md

 ## Mastering IP stack protocols

-The IP stack (or TCP/IP stack) is a network stack based on IP protocol, which is a network level (level 3 in [OSI model](https://en.wikipedia.org/wiki/OSI_model)).
+The IP stack (or TCP/IP stack) is a network stack based on IP protocol, which is at network level (level 3 in [OSI model](https://en.wikipedia.org/wiki/OSI_model)).

 IP is itself often used with a higher protocol (transport level, or level 4):

 * Transmission Control Protocol (TCP), which provides reliable, ordered, and error-checked delivery of a stream of octets between applications running on hosts communicating by an IP network,
 * User Datagram Protocol (UDP), which is simpler than TCP: this is a connection-less protocol with a minimum of protocol mechanisms.
 It provides checksums for data integrity  but is not reliable, there is no guarantee of ordering delivery.

 ### IP header